atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 il I now almost: provoked her naturally pa
 |||| husband to become absolutely in a
 Ijpf passion; he contented himself; howe
-11 ver, with only Saying, — , What do
-you grin at f I do not recoiled: !: that i have Said anything in the least ridi
+11 ver, with only Saying, --, What do you grin at f I do not recoiled: !: that i have Said anything in the least ridi
 111 ** culous."
-I I > ' No to be sure— — are always
+I I > ' No to be sure----are always
 I Ij in the right, " answered Mrs. Selby :
 Ilii ** your talking is to no purpose.
 I
 11 P know very well what I am about,